SAP-samples/btp-azure-opensap/Week2/Unit1/README.md

 ---

-**IMPORTANT**: Congratulations!
+**IMPORTANT: Congratulations!
 You are now able to user the same account for Microsoft365, Azure Trial and SAP BTP Trial.
-Please do not log on with any other credentials in the subsequent weeks and units!
+Please do not log on with any other credentials in the subsequent weeks and units!**

 ---
 ### Step 6 - Create your first SharePoint site